sdcastillo/sdcastillo.github.io/about.md

 <br/><br/>
 <br/><br/>

 Hi, I'm Sam Castillo.
-As I start my career as an actuary, I use this blog to keep track of interesting projects and ideas.
-My educational background is a B.S. in math from the University of Massachusetts Amherst, actuarial exams P, FM, and MFE, and internship experience in P&C and health insurance.
+I am currently studying to work as an actuary.
+Previously I have been with Blue Cross Blue Shield and Milliman after graduating from UMass Amherst.
+Volunteer data projects have been with [CoachingActuaries](coachingactuaries.com) and [Esperanza Soaps](http://www.esperanza-soaps.com/soapmade/).

-My other interests are in cycling, ultimate frisbee, hiking, playing guitar, and prog rock.
-I'm always looking to meet new people, build new relationships, and find opportunities to learn and apply new skills.
-Please reach out to me or check out projects on the blog.
+This blog is to keep track of actuarial and data science side projects.

-I do not pretend to be an expert, as I am learning this as I go.
+I do not pretend to be an expert.
 If you spot a mistake, please leave a comment so that it can be fixed.

 ### More Information